-IDS 201 Leadership Development (3-0-3) This course focuses on the development of leadership,

-This course focuses on the development of leadership, including philosophy, moral/ethics, and individual ability/style.
+IDS 201 Leadership Development (3-0-3) This course focuses on the development of leadership, including philosophy, moral/ethics, and individual ability/style.
 It is designed to increase students understanding of themselves and the theories and techniques of leadership and group processes by integrating theoretical concepts with the reality of application within a group setting.
-Prerequisite with a grade of "C" or higher: MGT 101.
-This course is typically taught only in the spring semester.
+Prerequisite with a grade of "XC" or higher: RDG 032 or satisfactory placement score.
+This course is typically taught only in the fall and summer semesters.